Gabrieliam42/AI-Agent-Qubitz/README.md

 6. All variants bypass retrieval, embeddings, and MCP tool loading for short simple general-knowledge questions so they answer faster.
 7. For use-only tasks that explicitly name an existing script, the wrappers can resolve and run that script directly relative to the active workspace instead of always falling back to a slower model/tool loop.
 8. It keeps runtime caches, memory, and downloads rooted in the launch/runtime directory even if the active workspace is changed.
-9. For project-side Python work, it prefers the active workspace venv/interpreter when one exists.
+9. For project-side Python work, it prefers the active workspace Python venv/interpreter when one exists.

 ## Local-only extras
 - `.qubitz/local_only.toml` can add local-only config overrides.